2012 Maui Invitational

 The 2012 Maui Invitational Tournament was an early-season college basketball tournament played from November 9 to November 21, 2012.
 It was the 29th annual holding of the Maui Invitational Tournament, which began in 1984, and part of the 2012–13 NCAA Division I men's basketball season.
 The Championship Round was played at the Lahaina Civic Center in Maui, Hawaii from November 19 to 21.

-Illinois were the defending champions, defeating Butler in the 2012 final, 78-61.